powidlowa/Images-classification-Logistic-Regression/README.md

 # Images-classification-log-reg-
 Lab: Logistic regression for images classification.
+In python from scratch.